Updated January 2014

 All feedback, including complaints, will be handled in the following manner:

 Customers can expect to hear back within 7 business days.

-The Gear Centre Group of Companies will notify the public our documents related to accessible customer service, are available upon request by posting a notice in the following locations:
+The Gear Centre Group of Companies will notify the public of our documents related to accessible customer service, which are available upon request, by posting a notice in the following locations:

 Any policy, practice or procedure of The Gear Centre Group of Companies which does not respect and promote the principles of dignity, independence, integration and equal opportunity for people with disabilities will be modified or removed.

 We have positions and apprenticeships available in our locations across Canada.